JN-Yuvrajjoon/worklist-machine/README.md

 ## todo

-#### things that automatically get priority because there's a not-working UI element for them:
+### things that automatically get priority because there's a not-working UI element for them:
-- Term specification for each course (very important, I don't think scheduling 10 courses in one go is feasible otherwise).
-Section specification too.
 - Most things in the settings panel.
 Only "max courses per term" has any effect on output for now.
 - adding custom blocks (e.g. walk the dog every day 8 - 830, don't schedule classes here)
 - "warnings" button in the top-right